RapidSoftwareSolutions/Marketplace-Ghost-Package/README.md

 | include    | Select| Include related data.Options - tags,author,tags and author.

 ## Ghost.getPostBySlug
-This endpoint allows you to read a specific post based on its slug.
+This endpoint allows you to read a specific post based on its slug.You can then use the parameters to to specify which data to collect.
+By default it returns a paginated set of 15 tags in order of database row (first row first).

 | Field      | Type  | Description
 |------------|-------|----------